How You Can Help

 What is the Difference Between Lobbying and Advocacy?

-Lobbying typically involves direct interactions with legislators.
-The Adirondack Council’s Government Relations staff, for example, meets with legislators to push for specific policies, programs, and funding that benefit the Adirondack Park.
-Advocacy more broadly refers to activities that raise awareness and educate people about a cause.
+Lobbying typically involves direct interactions with legislators and their staff.
+For example, the Adirondack Council’s Government Relations staff meets with policymakers to push for specific legislation, programs, policies, and funding that benefit the Adirondack Park.
+Advocacy, more broadly, refers to activities that raise awareness and educate people about a particular cause.

-Yes, letters and emails to legislators matter.
-Effective letter writing is the most compelling way to influence policymakers.
-Constituent letters are taken very seriously by federal and state lawmakers.
+Yes, emails and letters to policymakers matter.
+Effective letter writing is one of the most compelling ways to influence policymakers.
+Constituent emails and letters are taken very seriously by local, state, and federal lawmakers.

 Tips: Clearly identify the issue or bill number you are writing about.
 Keep it brief and emphasize only one or two points.
 Explain why the issue is important to the Adirondack Park and to you as a resident or visitor.
 Be positive and suggest solutions.